Jorge Vargas-Cullell, M.A. ’94

 Jorge Vargas WebPhoto: onthinktanks.org

 "We promote the notion that development is about much more than economic growth," Jorge says.
-"It also involves equity, the environment, democracy, and human rights."
+"It also involves equity, the environment, democracy, and human rights and building up citizen capabilities in which to participate."

 "In a way we are mediating between very diverse groups with different interests," Jorge says.
 "We try to build a common platform of data and analysis so they can solve their differences."